noynaert/csc264/02_Registers/hmwk02.md

 ## Grading

 Submitting the code will be worth 5 points.
-Code review will be work 5 points.
+Code review will be worth 5 points.

 Turn in your homework by the due date.
 Just upload the hmwk02.s file.